graphile/crystal/postgraphile/website/postgraphile/subscriptions.md

   v_i int = 0;
   v_last_topic text;
 begin
-  -- On UPDATE sometimes topic may be changed for NEW record, -- so we need notify to both topics NEW and OLD. for v_i in 0..1 loop
+  for v_i in 0..1 loop
     if (v_i = 0) and v_process_new is true then
       v_record = new;